azazdeaz/ros-grpc-bridge-generator/README.md

 ```

 ## Usage
-First, start the necessary ROS nodes to make the topics and services visible.
+1. ### Start the necessary ROS nodes to make the topics and services visible.

-To generate the server
+2. ### Generate the server
 ```
 rosrun grpc_api_generator generate
 ```